-1. The sale of control is in the impact a disposition of manage over an enterprise asset which the agency may not use to the corporation’s advantage.
+1. The sale of control impacts a disposition of manage over an enterprise asset that the agency may not use to the corporation’s advantage.
 Example: if a majority shareholder sells his stocks to a party that is paying a top rate for manipulating over certain transactions, however, who otherwise would no longer pay a premium for the agency itself.

 2. The majority shareholder failed to reveal receipt of a premium while a patron attempted to collect the minority’s share;

 3. The majority shareholder failed to disclose favorable employment contracts, earnings sharing agreements and so on.